MridhiniMR/sdn-flow-table-analyzer/README.md

 ## Problem Statement

 This project implements a Software Defined Networking (SDN) based flow table analyzer using Mininet and a Ryu controller.
-The goal is to analyze flow entries in multiple switches, identify rule usage, and enforce traffic control policies dynamically.
+The goal is to analyze flow entries across multiple switches, identify rule usage, and enforce traffic control policies dynamically.

 ---